qkzk/sync_drive/readme.md

 1. install drive (see link above)
 2. configure drive for your multiple folders (see drive help)
-3. make sure to have "notify-send" installed.
+3. make sure to have `notify-send` installed.
 It's included in many user friendly linux distributions.